Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Discussion

 \subsection{Large-scale application}

-As mentioned earlier, HR-DEM datasets are critical for environmental studies and urban planning.
-Indeed, in many cases, the use of hazard information generated from available LR-DEMs was dangerously misleading \citep{10.3389/feart.2015.00050}.
-For example, LR-DEMs can present major challenges because of their substantial vertical error and the fact that they measure surface elevation, including treetops and building tops, rather than bare earth, a shortcoming that can underestimate flood risk \citep{MUTHUSAMY2021126088}.
+As noted earlier, high-resolution DEMs (HR-DEMs) are critical for many hydrological and environmental studies.
+In some cases, hazard assessments derived from available low-resolution DEMs (LR-DEMs) produced misleading results \citep{10.3389/feart.2015.00050}.
+LR-DEMs often contain substantial vertical errors and typically represent surface elevation—including vegetation and building structures—rather than bare-earth topography.
+This limitation can lead to systematic underestimation of flood risk in certain environments \citep{MUTHUSAMY2021126088}.

-HR-DEMs in the United States are provided primarily by the USDA Natural Resources Conservation Service (NRCS) and the USGS 3D Elevation Program (3DEP) \citep{USGS_3DEP_lidar}.
-Nearly 80\% of the contiguous United States (CONUS) has been mapped with 1-m LiDAR-derived DEMs , while for some regions, sub-meter DEMs are available \citep{USGS_3DEP_lidar}.
-In addition to the issue of spatial coverage, these HR-DEMs have temporal limitations.
-For example, annual nationwide updates have not been implemented, in contrast to the high frequency of RGB image acquisitions provided by the NAIP or by HR-satellite imagery \citep{sugarbaker2017status}.
+In the US, HR-DEMs are primarily provided through the USDA Natural Resources Conservation Service (NRCS) and the USGS 3D Elevation Program (3DEP) \citep{USGS_3DEP_lidar}.
+Nearly 80\% of the contiguous United States (CONUS) was mapped using LiDAR-derived DEMs at 1\,m resolution, and sub-meter DEMs are available in some regions \citep{USGS_3DEP_lidar}.
+Despite this extensive spatial coverage, these datasets have temporal limitations.
+Nationwide updates are not performed annually, which contrasts with the much higher acquisition frequency of RGB imagery from sources such as the National Agriculture Imagery Program (NAIP) or high-resolution satellite platforms \citep{sugarbaker2017status}.

-The extensive, high-resolution DEM coverage of the United States notwithstanding ($\leq 1\,\mathrm{m}$), global coverage is still lacking, which is due primarily to the high costs involved \citep{ZANDSALIMI2025132687}.
-Although airborne surveys are not feasible in low-resource regions, a variety of global or near-global digital elevation models has become freely accessible in the last two decades, along with high-resolution satellite imagery \citep{pu2012comparative}.
-Notably, many studies have demonstrated the efficacy of machine learning techniques in refining low-resolution DEMs (LR-DEMs) and correcting inherent biases \citep{YU2025104484, yue2024generative, tao2024simple, w12030816, 10500859}.
-Compared with LiDAR or photogrammetric acquisition methods, deep learning approaches based on these widely available datasets are significantly more resource-efficient, both operationally and computationally, and they can even be applied on the end user's personal computer \citep{Ruiz-Lendínez31122023}.
+Although the US benefits from extensive LiDAR coverage ($\leq 1\,\mathrm{m}$ resolution), comparable high-resolution DEM coverage is still lacking globally, primarily due to the high cost of airborne surveys \citep{ZANDSALIMI2025132687}.
+While such surveys are often impractical in low-resource regions, a variety of global or near-global DEM datasets have become freely available over the past two decades, alongside increasingly accessible high-resolution satellite imagery \citep{pu2012comparative}.
+Numerous studies have demonstrated that machine learning techniques can effectively refine LR-DEMs and correct systematic biases in these datasets \citep{YU2025104484, yue2024generative, tao2024simple, w12030816, 10500859}.
+Compared with LiDAR or photogrammetric acquisition methods, deep learning approaches that leverage these widely available datasets are significantly more resource-efficient and operationally flexible.
+Moreover, such models can be deployed on relatively modest computational resources, including personal workstations \citep{Ruiz-Lendínez31122023}.